 Carefully remove the dogleg from the container and transfer to a cart near a filtered nitrogen (N2) gun.

-Place a wiper or other barrier on the cart to prevent metal to metal contact.
+Place a wipe or other barrier on the cart to prevent metal to metal contact.

 Dry the dogleg using the nitrogen (N2) gun.

-NOTE: Hearing protection may be worn as the noise can be excessive.
+NOTE: Hearing protection must be worn as the noise can be excessive.

 Make sure to dry all orifices out completely.
 Change the dogleg’s position as necessary to reach all interior/exterior areas where moisture may remain.